 We love watching birds because they’re beautiful, and we love to hear their song.
-That’s why so many of us spend time and money indulging in our hobby.
+That’s why so many of us spend time and money indulging in our hobby, in my case, I am always trying to find out how to place bets on bet365.
 From binoculars to feeders, we do whatever it takes to attract our winged visitors to our backyard so we can enjoy their aerial gymnastics and beautiful birdsong.
 And as much as it would be nice to believe that birds sing for our benefit, the truth is that they do so for their own reasons.
 Here are the main ones:

 Birds sing in order to attract a mate.
 If you happen to hear birdsong, especially in the morning, chances are that it’s a male bird trying to show off to females.
 His birdsong says, “Hey, ladies.
 Here I am – listen to my song.
 I’m a healthy, available male looking for a mate.
 I hope you notice me.”
 In essence, the male hopes that a female will notice and chose him as the father of her brood.
 Generally speaking, a strong, clear song indicates a healthy, mature male – characteristics a female is looking for.